IPad Pro: Second generation

-On June 5, 2017, the second generation iPad Pro was announced, which features A10X Fusion processors, with storage options of 64 GB, 256 GB, and 512 GB.
-Upgraded displays include a 10.5-inch version to replace the 9.7-inch model, while the 12.9-inch version was refreshed.
-Both sizes employed refresh rates up to 120 Hz, better HDR and TrueTone white balancing.
+On June 5, 2017, the second-generation iPad Pro was announced, which features A10X Fusion processors, with storage options of 64 GB, 256 GB, and 512 GB.
+Upgraded displays include a 10.5 in version to replace the 9.7 in model, while the 12.9 in version was refreshed.
+Both sizes employed refresh rates up to 120 Hz, better HDR, and True Tone white balancing.
 Following this announcement, both models of the first-generation iPad Pro were discontinued.
-The two 2nd generation models were the last iPad Pro models with Home Button and a USB-lightning connector.
+The two 2nd-generation models were the last iPad Pro models with a home button and a Lightning connector.

 Third generation

 The third generation of iPad Pro was announced on October 30, 2018, and was made available in two screen sizes: 11 in and 12.9 in.
-They feature full-screen displays, with the 11-inch model replacing the 10.5-inch model of the previous generation.
+They feature full-screen displays, with the 11 in model replacing the 10.5 in model of the previous generation.
 They also feature up to 1 TB of storage and Face ID using a sensor array on the top bezel which, unlike iPhone models featuring Face ID, can unlock the iPad in any orientation.
 The home button was completely removed in favor of a larger display and uniform bezel sizes on all sides.
 These were also the first iPads to come with a USB-C connector.
 It was launched with a Smart Keyboard Folio (sold separately), but also supports the Magic Keyboard with a trackpad launched in early 2020.